Fairmont, Missouri

 Fairmont is an unincorporated community in Clark County, in the U.S. state of Missouri.

 History

 Fairmont was laid out in 1851, and named for its lofty elevation.
 A post office called Fairmont was established in 1851, and remained in operation until 1907.

+Notable

+Fairmont is home to a local fur trading and tanning post.

+Beneath a tree rests the leg of Henry Tague, who lost this limb from diabetes and decided to have it given a full ceremonial treatment.